Recall and use a simple electron model to explain the difference between electrical conductors and insulators and give typical examples

 PropertyConductorsInsulators

-Electron mobilityHigh – electrons move freelyVery low – electrons are bound
+Electron mobilityHigh – electrons are free to driftVery low – electrons are bound

-Typical examplesMetals, salty water, graphiteRubber, glass, plastic, dry wood
+Typical examplesMetals, salty water, graphiteRubber, glass, plastic, dry wood, porcelain

-Use in circuitsWires, busbars, contactsCoatings, protective casings, handles
+Common uses in circuitsWires, busbars, contacts, electrodesCoatings, protective casings, handles, supports

-1. Apply a potential difference across a material.
+1. Apply a potential difference across the material, creating an electric field E.

-3. In an insulator, electrons are not free; the same field does not produce a measurable drift, so the current is negligible.
+3. Insulator: Electrons are tightly bound; the same field does not free them, so the drift speed is essentially zero and the current is negligible.

-Suggested diagram: Illustration of free electron movement in a metal wire (conductors) versus tightly bound electrons in a rubber rod (insulators) when a voltage is applied.
+Free electrons moving in a metal wire versus bound electrons in a rubber rod when a voltage is applied

 1. State two examples of good electrical conductors and two examples of good insulators.